-Our business to date has been almost entirely dependent on the success of MRX34, and we have decided to discontinue further development of MRX34 and our microRNA product pipeline and devote significant time and resources to identifying and evaluating strategic alternatives, which may not be successful.
+Our business has been almost entirely dependent on the success of MRX34, and we have decided to discontinue further development of MRX34 and our microRNA product pipeline and devote significant time and resources to pursing the Merger, which may not be successful.

 To date, we have invested substantially all of our efforts and financial resources in the research and development of MRX34, which was our only product candidate to enter in clinical trials.
 On September 20, 2016, we voluntarily halted the Phase 1 trial following multiple immune-related SAEs and the IND for MRX34 was placed on full clinical hold.
-In November 2016, we discontinued research and development activities to reduce operating expenses while we evaluate our strategic alternatives with a goal to enhance stockholder value, including the possibility of a merger or sale of the Company.
-There can be no assurance that our process to identify and evaluate potential strategic alternatives will result in any definitive offer to consummate a strategic transaction, or if made what the terms thereof will be or that any transaction will be approved or consummated.
-If any definitive offer to consummate a strategic transaction is received, there can be no assurance that a definitive agreement will be executed or that, if a definitive agreement is executed, the transaction will be consummated.
-In addition, there can be no assurance that any transaction, involving our company and/or assets, that is consummated would enhance shareholder value.
-There also can be no assurance that this transaction would enhance shareholder value.
+In November 2016, we discontinued research and development activities to reduce operating expenses while we evaluated strategic alternatives with a goal to enhance stockholder value.
+Following the suspension of our Phase 1 trial for MRX34 and the FDA's clinical hold on the IND for MRX34, we discontinued development of MRX34 and the microRNA product pipeline and closed the IND.
+There can be no assurance that the Merger will be completed in a timely manner or at all.
+In addition, even if the Merger is completed, there can be no assurance that the Merger will enhance stockholder value.
+The Merger Agreement is subject to many closing conditions and termination rights, as set forth in the Merger Agreement.
+In addition to our intellectual property related to our research and development efforts (for which we have discontinued development), our assets currently consist primarily of cash, cash equivalents and marketable securities, our listing on the NASDAQ Global Market and the Merger Agreement.
+If we do not close the Merger, our board of directors may elect to attempt to complete another strategic transaction similar to the Merger would be costly and time consuming, and we cannot make any assurances that a future strategic transaction will occur on commercially reasonable terms or at all.
 There also can be no assurance that we will conduct further drug research or development activities in the future.